This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Source of Information”.

 d) The system is time invariant

-Explanation: The input signal is broken into many components, each component is processed individually, and the result is finally reunited .
+Explanation: The input signal is divided into sub-components, where each sub-component is processed individually and reunited.
+The result is tested for additivity and homogeneity and if it satisfies both, then the system is said to be linear.
 It also follows superposition property.

 8. Amplitude Modulation suffers from ________